 (B) The Department is seeking to automate as much of their business processes as possible to eliminate manual intervention and improve efficiency.

 (B) User stories are included in Appendix B. These are intended to show a typical set of business activities in the Department and expected system outcomes.
-These user stories should inform Suppliers’ responses to this section, the requirements in section 6 and any subsequent demonstrations, if required.
+These user stories should inform Suppliers’ responses to this section and the requirements in section 6.

 Ability to manage and change the user experience